awsdocs/amazon-ec2-user-guide/doc_source/Instances.md

 Amazon EC2 provides different instance types to enable you to choose the CPU, memory, storage, and networking capacity that you need to run your applications\.
 For more information, see [Instance Types](instance-types.md)\.

 **Q\.
 What purchasing option best meets my needs?**
-Amazon EC2 supports On\-Demand instances \(the default\), Spot instances, and Reserved Instances\.
+Amazon EC2 supports On\-Demand Instances \(the default\), Spot Instances, and Reserved Instances\.
 For more information, see [Instance Purchasing Options](instance-purchasing-options.md)\.

 **Q\.
 Which type of root volume meets my needs?**
 Each instance is backed by Amazon EBS or backed by instance store\.
 Select an AMI based on which type of root volume you need\.
 For more information, see [Storage for the Root Device](ComponentsAMIs.md#storage-for-the-root-device)\.